 I’ve also included a “history of your quilt” page as well.
 It is a wonderful place to explain why you made the quilt or chose certain fabrics and it helps ensure that the story of the quilt will not be lost with you.

 I often find that it is really tough to remember what all I wanted to say when I’m giving away a quilt… mostly because I’m just so excited to finally see the quilt in their hands that I get distracted and forget!
-So I’ve been trying to take a few minutes and write down on the card what I want to say.
+So I’ve been trying to take a few minutes and write down what I want to say on the card.
 It’ll be another treasured keepsake to keep with the quilt 🙂

 For more ideas on what to gift with a quilt, check out this post.
 4 Important things to include when you gift a quilt.